TinkerXR: In-Situ, Reality-Aware CAD and 3D Printing Interface for Novices

+The server manages multiple slicers to serve the XR headset clients.
+An example slicer configuration for testing has been created for \textit{Ultimaker S3}\footnote{\url{https://ultimaker.com/3d-printers/s-series/ultimaker-s3/}} printer with options: { \texttt{Enable Support}}, { \texttt{Support Structure}}, { \texttt{Layer Height}}, { \texttt{Infill Density}}, and { \texttt{Infill Pattern}} (\autoref{fig:printer_slicing}a).
+More slicers can be implemented by adding them to the { \texttt{slicer\_options.json}} file.
+The slicer options are completely modifiable and could be increased with ease as the run command is also read from the JSON.
+How the slicer should work is completely in the hands of the programmer as the command could be easily manipulated by the flexible replacement tags that have been noted as options.
+The only required arguments that a slicer should take are output and input file arguments, which use { \texttt{gcode\_path}} and { \texttt{stl\_path}}, respectively.

 A client can make multiple requests on the server.
-When a { \texttt{/slice}} POST request is sent to the server, the STL file is loaded on the appropriate slicer, and the G-code file of the target model is obtained.
-After that, the printing process can start.
+When a { \texttt{/slice}} GET request is sent to the server, it returns the available slicers and their options.
+On the other hand, when a { \texttt{/slice}} POST request is sent to the server, the STL file is loaded on the appropriate slicer, and the G-code file of the target model is obtained.
+The server parses the options selected by the user and passes them to the slicer.
+After the slicing operation has been completed, the resulting G-code file is visualized in the virtual 3D printer.
+This draft object is shown in different colors for the main and the support parts.
+After that, the 3D printing process can start.
 Note that one server can handle multiple printers, and one headset can connect to various servers.
 The only necessary action is to enter IP addresses.